AymarN/Java-Automate-API-Testing-with-Rest-Assured/README.md

 ### Prerequesites
-This assignment was performed with IntelliJ and also Netbeans.
+This assignment was performed with IntelliJ.
+I may use later on another IDE.
 I used a professional version of MAMP server to set up the MySQL database.
 Download MAMP for windows:
 https://www.mamp.info/en/mamp/windows/